Roberto Baggio: 1985–1990: Fiorentina

 Fiorentina purchased Baggio in 1985 for £1.5 million.
 During his time at the club, despite initial injuries, he became extremely popular, and is regarded as one of the club's best ever players.
-In his first season with the club, Baggio did not appear in Serie A as he was sidelined by injury; Fiorentina finished in fifth place in the league and reached the semi-finals of the Coppa Italia, with Baggio making his club debut in the latter competition.
-He finally made his Serie A debut the following season on 21 September 1986, in a 2–0 home win against Sampdoria, and he also made his European debut that season on 17 September 1986, in an UEFA Cup match against Boavista.
+In his first season with the club, Baggio did not appear in Serie A as he was sidelined by injury; Fiorentina finished in fifth place in the league and reached the semi-finals of the Coppa Italia, with Baggio making his club debut in the latter competition on 29 January 1986, coming on as a second-half substitute for Davide Pellegrini in a 3–1 home win over Udinese in the round of 16.
+He finally made his Serie A debut the following season on 21 September 1986, in a 2–0 home win against Sampdoria, and he also made his European debut that season on 17 September 1986, in a 1–0 home win in an UEFA Cup match against Boavista.
 Baggio suffered another knee injury on 28 September, and he was operated again, requiring 220 stitches to have it rebuilt, losing 12 kg as a result and missing most of the season.
 Baggio returned, and scored his first league goal from a free-kick on 10 May 1987 in a 1–1 draw against Diego Maradona's Napoli, the eventual Serie A champions; Baggio's equaliser saved Fiorentina from relegation.

 "The angels sing in his legs."

 — —Former Fiorentina manager Aldo Agroppi on Baggio.